dario-vega/tutorial-rest-spring/README.md

 There’s a much larger discussion to be had about how REST fits in the world of microservices, but — for this tutorial — let’s just look at building RESTful services.

-As we work through this tutorial, we’ll use Spring Boot and the following dependencies:
+This tutorial is based on existing tutorial using Spring Boot and the following dependencies: Web, JPA, H2
-- Web
-- JPA
-- H2

 This tutorial will focus on how you can use Oracle NoSQL Spring Data for a flexible and elastic database that scales with your application.
 We start with the spring boot's standard tutorial - the in memory H2 database, and them move over to Oracle NoSQL Cloud Services.